MateoNeiraC/Pong-Game/README.md

 # Pong-Game
-Very simple pong game built with using only python and the turtle library
+Very simple pong game built with using only python, the turtle library and objected oriented programming